The Worst Economic Recovery Since the Great Depression

-As a result, if the Bush tax cuts just expire for these upper income taxpayers, along with the Obamacare taxes, in 2013 the top two income tax rates will jump nearly 20%, the capital gains tax rate will soar by nearly 60%, the tax on corporate dividends will nearly triple, and the Medicare payroll tax will leap by 62% for those disfavored taxpayers.
+As a result, if the Bush tax cuts expire just for these upper income taxpayers, along with the Obamacare taxes, in 2013 the top two income tax rates will jump nearly 20%, the capital gains tax rate will soar by nearly 60%, the tax on corporate dividends will nearly triple, the death tax rate will increase by over 20%, and the Medicare payroll tax will leap by 62% for those disfavored taxpayers.

 This is on top of the U.S. corporate income tax rate, which is virtually the highest in the industrialized world.
 The federal rate is 35%, with state corporate rates taking it close to 40% on average.
 But even Communist China has a 25% rate.
 The average rate in the social welfare states of the European Union is less than that.
-Formerly socialist Canada has a 16.5% rate going down to 15% next year.
+Formerly socialist Canada, which has been booming since President Obama was elected, now has a 15% corporate rate.

 These U.S. corporate tax rates leave American companies uncompetitive in the global economy.
 Yet under President Obama there is no relief in sight.
 Instead, he has spent the past year barnstorming the country calling for still further tax increases on American business, large and small, investors, and job creators.